Read this MX Select MX55 Adjustable Dumbbells review to find out if this is the best adjustable dumbbell set for you.

 From my research, it seems that this adjustable dumbbell — compared to all others — is probably the closest you’ll get to the look and feel of a traditional fixed dumbbell.

-Its ends are flat just like a typical fixed dumbbell.
+Its ends are flat just like a traditional fixed dumbbell.
 This is a big plus in terms of practical utility: You can balance the dumbbells vertically on your thighs without any discomfort when setting up for bench press or seated shoulder press…

-- All plates have the same diameter, so the weighted portion of the dumbbells are uniform in shape from the first plate to the last.
+- All plates have the same diameter, so the weighted portion of the dumbbells is uniform in shape from the first plate to the last.
 When you have more weight loaded on, each end looks like a big cylinder connected to the handle.
 Compare this to other adjustable dumbbell systems (i.e. Merax adjustable dumbbells, Bowflex 552, etc.) that are more cone-shaped.
 They have larger diameter plates closest to the handle with progressively smaller plates toward the end.
 The ends of traditional fixed dumbbells of course have a uniform, cylinder-like shape; not a tapered, cone-like shape.

 - The fact that the plates are so close together and that their edges are flat (rather than rounded) makes each dumbbell ends look like one continuous block of weight, just like any traditional fixed dumbbell.
 Many other systems have obvious gaps between plates, and rounded edges that make those gaps appear even larger.
 These factors ultimately give them a ribbed and discontinuous appearance.